Composition Profile Properties and Classification of Soil in India

 9. Peaty Soils

-Crops; suitable for growing root crops and cereals potatoes, sugar beet, celery, onions, carrots, lettuce.
+Crops: suitable for growing root crops and cereals, potatoes, sugar beet, celery, onions, carrots, lettuce.